ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/system-security-plan/cyber-security-incidents.md

 linkTitle: "Cyber Security Incidents"
 weight: 15
 type: docs
-description: This page provides a template and guidance to assist organisations in documenting their approach to managing and responding to cyber security incidents associated with their system(s) built on ASD's Blueprint for Secure Cloud.
+description: This page provides a template and guidance to assist organisations in documenting their approach to managing and responding to cybersecurity incidents associated with their system(s) built on ASD's Blueprint for Secure Cloud.
 ---

 {{% alert title="Instruction" color="dark" %}}

-The cyber security incidents section of a System Security Plan (SSP) should document an organisation's approach to managing and responding to cyber security incidents.
-As with other sections of the SSP, information in the cyber security incidents section should be documented according to the relevant controls outlined in ASD's ISM and the SSP Annex.
+The cybersecurity incidents section of a System Security Plan (SSP) should document an organisation's approach to managing and responding to cybersecurity incidents.
+As with other sections of the SSP, information in the cybersecurity incidents section should be documented according to the relevant controls outlined in ASD's ISM and the SSP Annex.

 All template text refers to a typical implementation of a system built using the Blueprint, and includes reference to organisational policies, processes and technical configurations to be implemented in addition to the technical controls that may be configured using guidance in the Blueprint.
 Any implementation implied by the below should not be considered as prescriptive as to how organisations must scope, build, document, or assess a system.

-When completing the below template, organisations should insert and update information where relevant to ensure it accurately represents the approach to managing and responding to cyber security incidents within their organisation.
+When completing the below template, organisations should insert and update information where relevant to ensure it accurately represents the approach to managing and responding to cybersecurity incidents within their organisation.
 When complete, remove any instructional boxes throughout.

 {{% /alert %}}